tks55/LinearDerivatives/README.md

 ## Known Errors
 - The REF Function is currently unable to process certain types of singular matrices (e.g. repeated/zero rows, zero column vectors)
+- THE REF, Det, and Inv Functions are unable to process some very rare edge cases (e.g. some lower triangular matrices).